Laskarzhevsky/PocoDataSet/README.md

 # PocoDataSet

+The POCO DataSet documentation is published in the "POCO DataSet" section of **businessprocessprogramming.net** website.

 **PocoDataSet** is a lightweight, in-memory `DataSet` / `DataTable` / `DataRow` model built around simple POCOs and interfaces.

 It is designed to be: